95ulisse/simplylock/README.md

 -m, --message message        Display the given message instead of the default one.
 -d, --dark                   Dark mode: switch off the screen after locking.
 -q, --quick                  Quick mode: do not wait for enter to be pressed to unlock.

+-b, --background             Set background image.
+    --background-fill        Background fill mode.
+Available values:
+                             - center: center the image without resizing it.
+                             - stretch: stretch the image to fill all the available space.
+                             - resize: like stretch, but keeps image proportions. (default) --fbdev                  Path to the framebuffer device to use to draw the background.

 -h, --help                   Display this help text.
 -v, --version                Display version information.